-The Clackamas County Soil and Water Conservation District previously appointed District Manager Tom Salzer to serve as Budget Officer for the fiscal year 2014-2015 budget.
+The Clackamas County Soil and Water Conservation District’s Board of Directors appointed General Manager Tom Salzer to serve as Budget Officer for the fiscal year 2015-2016 budget.
 The District is required to follow Oregon Local Budget Law in the development, approval, and adoption of the budget, because the District receives a voter-approved property tax levy.

 Budget Message Summary